dmbarbour/wikilon/docs/ABCRT.md

 ### Memory Management

-ABC is well suited for manual memory management due to its explicit copy and drop operators.
-This couples nicely with a preference for linear structure and 'move' semantics, deep copies over aliasing.
-Linearity allows me to implement many functions - especially data plumbing - without allocation.
+ABC is well suited for 'manual' memory management due to its explicit copy and drop operators.
+It's convenient if most memory is linear so that we can have non-allocating data plumbing operations (at least for common cases).
+And bump-pointer allocation and slab allocations are useful for locality and performance, potentially favorable to free lists (though something like TCMalloc wouldn't be bad).

-Bump-pointer allocators, together with two-space compacting collectors, should also serve me well.
-I initially tried more conventional memory management with size-segregated free-lists.
-But that doesn't work nicely with slab allocations for copying composite values (e.g. allocating enough space for every element in a list or stack or tree).
-Free fragments are small, and allocated blocks are large, and we end up coalescing memory frequently.

-The main issue with a two-space collector is working easily with parallelism.
-I need either to stop-the-world for GC and add a mutex for allocation, or move a parallel computation into a separate space so there is no interference between threads.
-I'm leaning more towards the non-synchronizing parallelism, even though it implies greater overheads for simplicity.
-The overheads shouldn't be too bad insofar as they're subtracted from our compaction efforts.

-It might be useful to favor tighter context memory, e.g. based on observed memory pressure.
-Graduate from a few megabytes up to a given maximum size.
-Tight computations would then have tight memory locality properties.
-I'm not entirely convinced of this route, but it's easy enough to apply monotonically and profile later, or to test if memory pressure is low and occasionally shrink the space in use.

-A compacting collector seems a good fit for Wikilon's common use cases.
-It's a stop-the-world collector, albeit constrained to a single thread.
-This shouldn't be a major issue for pure computations (no side effects to hurt latencies).
-It is feasible to combine a compacting collector with free-lists, to reuse the small spaces.
-However, I have doubts that adding this would offer sufficient benefit to pay for the complications it introduces.
-A two-space collector has the advantage of being delightfully simple.

-One concern is *parallelism*.
-With a two-space collector and bump-pointer allocation, I cannot efficiently support parallelism within a context.
-It would require too much synchronization, e.g. for bumping the pointer, for halting other threads during compaction, etc..
-I can copy data to another context, however.
-And I could presumably leverage `{&par}` and `{&seq}` annotations to drive parallelism.
+Because I'm running pure code without side-effects, throughput is more important than latency during computation.
+There is a lot of freedom on what to do with memory.
+For now, I'm going for the 2-space compacting copying collector per context, which ensures fragmentation will never be an issue at the cost of copying memory occasionally.

+Parallelism within a computation could also be valuable.
+I may need to eventually move away from the shared memory idea in favor of free spaces for multiple threads.
+Though, this could be mitigated by good support for non-copying shared memory and objects.

 #### Support for Shared and Non-Copying Objects in Memory?

-Linear memory is convenient but it requires many deep copies.
+Linear memory is convenient but it requires frequent deep copies.
+This is especially a problem for blocks in a fixpoint loop, and for large binary data.
+I would like some form of stable memory for binaries and blocks of code.

 The ability to compute large objects without copying them every GC pass?
 It could be quite convenient, in general. *Stowage* sort of works that way, but has a large copy overhead per access.
 I need a lower latency option - objects *in memory* but not copied, i.e. in a separate region of memory.

 Some options:

+* divide context into both a workspace and shared space.
+* shared space at `wikrt_env` layer instead.
+* shared space via C heap, malloc/free, reference counting.
-* stable access to stowage via long-running transactions.
+* stable access for stowage addresses via read-only transactions.
 * cache stowed values in memory via some other mechanism.
-* use the C heap (malloc/free). unfortunate fragmentation.
-* allocate an address space per `wikrt_env*` for sharing among contexts.
-* split a context's space into both a workspace and shared space.

-I like the idea of modeling shared objects as a form of *stable access to stowed data*.
-With LMDB, we can use direct pointers into mmap'd regions so long as we hold onto our read-only transactions.
-LMDB would not recycle the associated pages of data.
-An advantage is that we automatically get flexible structure sharing.
-This idea does need us to release transactions periodically (e.g. upon GC) and probably to support ranged access to values.

-Copying and caching a value seems like a lot of extra work for what LMDB already does via mmap + read-only transactions.
-I'd be forced to implement an additional form of cross-context GC to manage this cache.
-Let's avoid this if viable.

-The other three options suffer for lack of local value identity.
-It becomes difficult to maintain structure sharing across copies of the value and especially when moving data into and out of stowage.
-And we have a bunch of new GC challenges!

-So, for now, I'm going to try for 'Shared Memory = LMDB Stowage (mmap + volatile RO transactions)'.

-I'm leaning towards a per-context shared object space, which might be shared for lightweight internal parallelism.
-This could simplify GC and allocation issues, and would eliminate potential of runtime quota failures due to activity within other computations.

-GC of a non-copying shared space is an issue.
-Either we use reference counts (in which case we cannot short-circuit `wikrt_drop()`) or we can scan a linked list against some root-set (e.g. a bloom filter).

-Avoidance of deep-copy will be essential for performance of loopy code and JIT'd compiled code.

-*Aside:* I've thought about trying to use the context 2-space for shared objects.
-However, working with forwarding pointers and different kinds of copies seems problematic.
-If I could ensure structure sharing for shared objects (e.g indirecting through a 'shared object' hashtable) that could potentially work, but I'd rather avoid sophisticated lookup functions to access the shared objects.
+The simplest of these options to implement is to use the C heap and reference counting for shared objects.
+This would at least offer a simple way to get started.
+I also like the idea of modeling shared memory in terms of stable access to stowed binaries via read-only LMDB transactions.
+That would preserve structure sharing of shared objects.

 ### Error Handling?